-The condensed consolidated financial statements and accompanying notes of The Management Network Group, Inc. and its subsidiaries ( TMNG, TMNG Global. we. us. our, or the Company ) as of April 4, 2009, and for the thi weeks ended April 4, 2009 and March 29, 2008 are unaudited and reflect all normal recurring adjustments which are, in the opinion of management, necessary for the fair presentation of the Company s condensed consolidated financial position, results of operations, and cash flows as of these dates and for the periods presented.
-The condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ( US GAAP ) and pursuant to the rules and regulations of the Securities and Exchange Commission for interim financial information.
+The condensed consolidated financial statements and accompanying notes of The Management Network Group, Inc. and its subsidiaries ( TMNG.
+TMNG Global. we. us. our, or the Company ) as of July 4, 2009, and for the thir twenty-six weeks ended July 4, 2009 and June 28, 2008 are unaudited and reflect all normal recurring adjustments which are, in the opinion of management, necessary for the fair presentation of the Company s condensed consolidated financial position, results of operations, and cash flows as of these dates and for the periods presented.
+The condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ( US GAAP ) and pursuant to the rules and regulations of the Securities and Exchange Commission (SEC) for interim financial information.
 Consequently, these statements do not include all the disclosures normally required by US GAAP for annual financial statements nor those normally made in the Company s annual report on Form 10-K. Accordingly, reference should be made to the Company s annual consolidated financial statements and notes thereto for the fiscal year ended January 3, 2009, included in the 2008 Annual Report on Form 10-K (2008 Form 10-K) for additional disclosures, including a summary of the Company s accounting policies.
 The Condensed Consolidated Balance Sheet as of January 3, 2009 has been derived from the audited Consolidated Balance Sheet at that date but does not include all of the information and footnotes required by US GAAP for complete financial statements.
+The Company has evaluated subsequent events for recognition or disclosure through August 18, 2009, which is the date the unaudited consolidated financial statements were issued.

 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported in the unaudited condensed consolidated financial statements and accompanying notes.
 Actual results could differ from those estimates.
-The results of operations for the thirteen weeks ended April 4, 2009 are not necessarily indicative of the results to be expected for the full year ending January 2, 2010.
+The results of operations for the thirteen and twenty-six weeks ended July 4, 2009 are not necessarily indicative of the results to be expected for the full year ending January 2, 2010.